freeVM/freeVM/README.txt

    in your environment.
 Also ANT_OPTS variable should be set up to something like set/export ANT_OPTS=-Xmx400M to compile Harmony classes.

+   Note also, the MSVC environment also should be correctly set up on Windows box or command should be run from MSVC command prompt.

 To kickoff CruiseControl, just type :